 Kreuzberg and Friedrichshain districts also have an alternative feel and are growing in popularity with gay people looking for lower housing prices and a more multicultural mix.
 Some of the biggest dance clubs are located here, along with plenty of small neighborhood party bars and men's haunts, including the most recent sauna opening.
 The Schwules Museum in Kreuzberg covers the history, politics and culture of homosexuality, with an art gallery, archives, and ongoing meetings, events and workshops.

 There are many beautiful parks scattered throughout Berlin, not least the cruisy Tiergarten, where one can enjoy the summer sunshine without a stitch on and raise nary an eyebrow — not surprising in one of the most gay-friendly cities in the world.
 There’s a network of public swimming pools with saunas, water cascades, and wave makers.
 In winter they provide a warm and cozy indoor retreat.
 In summer, open-air pools and lakes offer relief from hot weather.
 For info on pools see Berliner Bäder.
-For nudist-friendly times at the pools, look for the “FKK” designation.
+For nudist-friendly pools, see FKK in Berlin.

-The two Berlin airports Schönefeld and Tegel will eventually be replaced by Berlin Brandenburg, expanding the area where Schönefeld is now.
-Re-scheduled several times since 2012, their website is not now giving an opening date, but it probably won't be before 2018 or 2019.
+Berlin has two airports, Schönefeld and Tegel.
+The latter is expected to be replaced by Berlin Brandenburg in 2019.
 See Berlin Airports for more information.
-In the meantime there is easy and inexpensive public transit access from Schönefeld by S-Bahn (S9) into town, or to switch to the U-Bahn for your final destination.
+There is easy and inexpensive public transit access from Schönefeld by S-Bahn (S9) into town, or to switch to the U-Bahn for your final destination.
 From Tegel there are easy buses connections direct to Zoo Station (Zoologischer Garten) on routes X29 or 109.
-Tickets can be good for transfers to a train, tram or bus.
+Tickets may be used to transfer to trains, trams or buses.

 Long-distance rail lines connect Berlin with all of major German cities and many more in neighboring countries.
 Regional rail lines provide access to the surrounding regions of Brandenburg and to the Baltic Sea.
 From Hauptbahnhof, Berlin's main station, Deutsche Bahn operates trains to domestic and international destinations.